mison22/training-plans/Intensive_Plans/Training_Plan_Python_Backend_Intensive.md

-# Intensive Python Backend Training Plan
+# Python Backend Intensive Training Plan
-*8 weeks intensive program focused on Python backend development*
+*8-week full-time program*

 ## Executive Summary
 This intensive plan is designed for 7-8 hours of daily study, allowing you to master Python backend development with FastAPI (17.9% of jobs), Django (21.4% of jobs), and Flask in just 8 weeks.
 You'll build production-ready Python APIs, data processing systems, and microservices with comprehensive testing and deployment.